top of page

 • 3 min read

-Why We Form Attachments to Certain businesses
+Why We Form Attachments to Certain Businesses

 Shops like Sprinkles Cupcakes, your favorite gym, retail store, or a neighborhood restaurant often become more than just places to spend money.
 They turn into familiar spots where people create memories, find comfort, and connect with others.
 Here are some reasons why these attachments form: